Piyush121005/Twitter-X-Clone/README.md

 -   ⚛️ **Tech Stack**: React.js, MongoDB, Node.js, Express, and Tailwind
 -   🔐 **Authentication**: Secure user authentication with JSON Web Tokens (JWT)
 -   ✍️ **Post Creation**: Create, like, comment, and delete posts (owner-only permissions for deletion)
+-   📝 **Profile Updates**: Edit profile information and manage your presence
 -   📷 **Image Management**: Upload profile pictures and cover images with Cloudinary integration
--   📝 **Profile Updates**: Edit profile information and manage your presence
 -   🔔 **Notifications**: Get notified about important updates
 -   👥 **User Interaction**: Suggested users to follow for enhanced engagement
 -   🔥 **React Query**: Simplified data fetching, caching, and synchronization
--   🌐 **Deployed Live**: Fully deployed and accessible online
 -   ⏳ **And More**: Additional features to explore!

 ---